aappddeevv/scalajs-reaction/README.md

 * [Demo](http://aappddeevv.github.io/scalajs-react/static/index.html).
 * [Live Coding](https://www.youtube.com/watch?v=7on-oT2Naco).

 scalajs-react supports fragments and the new context provider in react v16.3.
-A future version will support react-native.
 The scalaj-react API roughly mimics ReasonReact 4.1 and the intent is to track that API and stick closely to it.
-Read those docs to understand this API.
+Read those docs to understand this API and how it is different than the standard reactjs UI model.

 A g8 template is available.
 Use `sbt new aappddeevv/scalajs-react-app.g8` to create a new project.

+This library will be renamed so that it's name does not conflict with japgolly's scalajs-react library or the other scalajs reactjs library that also has the same name :-).
+I'll probably rename it to `scalajs-reaction`.
+It will be rename prior to 1.0 once I get some time to rework it.

 ## Usage
 Include the library in your build: